jensbambauer/seriale/site/content/program.md

                 headline: "educational"
                 data:
                   narrow: true
                   text: "The Educational offers lectures and discussions that bring together media theorists and creators.
 What is new in the world of Digital Series?
 Which new ideas and formats are being developed?
 What is the status, and where are we going?
 Digital series will be analyzed through a film and media analytical perspective.
 In addition to analyzing the current situation of web series and discussing series from this year‘s selection, a look back will be taken.
 Web series that deal with history and the history of web series are central to the debate this year.
 Scholars and creators will discuss the possibilities and limits of historically based series.
-However, the historicity of the format itself will also be considered.<br/><br/>Hotel & Restaurant heyligenstaedt"
+However, the historicity of the format itself will also be considered.<br/><br/>Hotel & Restaurant heyligenstaedt, Aulweg 41, 35392 Giessen"
               - partial: program
                 smallmargin: true
                 data: